Jason-cs18/ml-engineer/docs/source/make.rst

 Makefile
 =========

 ``Makefile`` automates the process of building and installing the package.
-In addition, it can automates ML experimentation.
+Usually, we use it to help us manage ML experiments.

-Use Makefile to manage ML experiments
+Manage ML experiments
 --------------------------------------

 1. Create a ``Makefile`` in the root directory of your project.